Free Port Forwarding with Termux

 Port Forwarding in Action

-Watch this demonstration of free port forwarding using Termux.
+Watch this demonstration of free port forwarding using Termux, brought to you by Sandeep Tech.
 The video shows the complete process from installation to running the port forwarding service.
 This visual guide will help you understand how to expose your local services to the internet without any cost.

 Port forwarding is a powerful networking technique that allows you to expose local services to the internet.
-With Termux and Cloudflared, you can set up free port forwarding on your Android device without any complex configurations or paid services.
-This guide will walk you through the entire process step by step.
+With Termux and the free `localhost.run` service, you can set up port forwarding on your Android device without any complex configurations or paid services.
+This guide from Sandeep Tech will walk you through the entire process step by step.

 100%